ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

        |--855.json
 ```

-Execute the `libgen` command to generate a Ballerina library as shown below.
+Execute the `libgen` command to generate a Ballerina library, as shown below.

 ```
 $ bal edi libgen -O citymart -n porder -s CityMart/schemas -o CityMart/lib
 ```

-The generated Ballerina library will be as shown below.
+The generated Ballerina library will be, as shown below.

 ```
 |-- CityMart